Okinawa 1945: The Deadly Battle for Shuri Castle

-The battle for Okinawa will always be a tragedy on a personal level for me, due to the fact that my great uncle died in that battle in this far off island in the Pacific.
-My Grandmother spoke to me on several occasions about her brother, and even though time had passed, that painful loss had not diminished since that day the Western Union Telegraph arrived at her mother's doorstep.
-After my Grandmother's death I would find that Western Union Telegraph in her belongings, she held on to if for over 64 years, sadly except for a few pictures it was all she possessed.
+The battle for Okinawa is a personal tragedy for me and my family.
+I lost my great uncle fighting the Japanese Thirty-Second Army for control of the island.
+My Grandmother spoke to me on several occasions about the loss of her brother, and even though time had passed, it was evident that painful loss had not diminished since that day the Western Union Telegraph arrived announcing his death.
+After my Grandmother's death I would find that Western Union Telegraph in her belongings, she held on to the telegram for over 54 years.

 Task Force 58